crossplane/crossplane/docs/getting-started/install-configure.md

 ## Next Steps

-Now that you have extended the Kubernetes API, you can [provision infrastructure].
+Now that you have configured Crossplane with support for `PostgreSQLInstance`, you can [provision infrastructure].

 ## More Info